 noma (with a lowercase ‘n’) is one to reserve some time before your visit.
 Astoundingly, it is considered to be one of the best restaurants in the world.

-Not only is this one of just two three star Michelin restaurants in Copenhagen, it’s also situated right by the water.
-The light-filled interior makes for a refreshing and relaxing dining experience.
+Not only is this one of just two three-star Michelin restaurants in Copenhagen, it’s also situated right by the water.
+I love that the light-filled interior makes for a refreshing and relaxing dining experience.

 The interior strikes the ideal balance between laid-back and refined, with chunky, deeply-hued crockery and textured table linens.